mxblr/DeepRLHockey/README.md

-This repository contains my complimentary code for a [Reinforcement Learning Lecture](https://uni-tuebingen.de/fakultaeten/mathematisch-naturwissenschaftliche-fakultaet/fachbereiche/informatik/lehrstuehle/distributed-intelligence/home/)
+This repository contains my complimentary code for a [Reinforcement Learning Lecture](https://uni-tuebingen.de/fakultaeten/mathematisch-naturwissenschaftliche-fakultaet/fachbereiche/informatik/lehrstuehle/distributed-intelligence/home/) me and my lab partner took at University of Tübingen in 2019.
+Given the recent advent in Reinforcement Learning (RL) for training LLMs, I thought
-I took at University of Tübingen in 2019.
-Given the recent advent in Reinforcement Learning (RL) for training LLMs, I thought I'd give this another shot.
+I'd give this another shot.

 ## Original task